A Perfect Week in Tuscany, Part One

 As evening sets in, it’s time to head back across the bridge to the center of town.
 Cross the Pointe Vecchio again and head slightly west into the fanciest shopping district of Florence, Via di Tornabuoni.
 For dinner, it’s Obica, an upscale mozzarella bar with a fabulous ambiance matched only by its menu.
 After dinner, its time to head back to the car for the short trip home, where you fall into your comfortable bed.

-Day Three (Siena, San Gimignano): From your villa, it’s an easy drive south about 45 minutes on the beautiful Florence-Siena highway to the Tuscan city that is second only to Florence in importance- Siena.
+Day Three (Siena, San Gimignano): From your villa, it’s an easy drive south about an hour on the beautiful Florence-Siena highway to the Tuscan city that is second only to Florence in importance – Siena.
 With its rich history and terra-cotta colors, the reason is easy to see.
 The lively shell-shaped central piazza, Piazza del Campo, twice a year becomes the locale for the famous Palio horse race.
 The rest of the time, it’s just a fun spot for dining, shopping, strolling and people watching.
 Among the buildings overlooking the piazza is the Torre del Mangia, a tower whose 400 steps can be climbed for spectacular 360 degree views of the city.

 From here, head for the main cathedral of Siena.
 You can’t miss it.
 It is a beautiful Romanesque-Gothic building constructed of black and white marble with windows at the top that reflect the sky.
 Inside, among all the beauty, don’t forget to look down.
 The marble inlaid floor is perhaps the most impressive work of art in this building.
 Wander south a few blocks for your seriously good lunch at La Taverna di San Giuseppe, and order something with truffles if in season.
 After lunch, as you work your way back to your car parked just outside the city’s wall, browse the shops and notice the colorful banners hanging in windows of houses, which represent the various contrade districts that compete fiercely in the Palio each year.
 Civic pride runs deep in Siena.